MSchatzUW/CMAP_docs/faq_and_contributing/datasubmission.rst

 | time | lat | lon | depth {if exists} | <:math:`var_1`> | ... | <:math:`var_n`> |
 +------+-----+-----+-------------------+-----------------+-----+-----------------+

 Data in CMAP is indexed on space and time.
-For data to be able to be co-localized, it must be in this format.
+To enable data to be co-localized, it must be in this format.

 2. Data must have supporting meta-data, ie. data about your data.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For other scientist to find and use your data, we need metadata on the dataset and the variables within the dataset.
+For other scientists to find and use your data, we need metadata and the variables within the dataset.

 |